1. Home

 2. Configure WMI permissions

-If the “Execute Methods” option is not enabled, the only impact will be in case the WMI stops running properly.
+If the “Execute Methods” option is not enabled, the only impact will be if the WMI stops running correctly.
 In this case, you can manually kill the AimBetter process and restart the WMI.

 3. Configure COM Security